leotrs/blog/content/read.md

 6. Chaitin, Gregory J. **The Unknowable**.
 Singapore: Springer, 1999.

+7. Damasio, Antonio R. Self **Comes to Mind: Constructing the Conscious Brain**.
+New York: Pantheon, 2010.

 7. Feynman, Richard P., and Ralph Leighton. **"Surely You're Joking, Mr. Feynman!": Adventures of a Curious Character**.
 New York:
    W.W.
 Norton, 1985.

+8. Frenkel, Edward. **Love and Math: The Heart of Hidden Reality**.
+New York, NY: Basic, 2013.

 7. Gazzaniga, Michael S. **Human: The Science behind What Makes Us Unique**.
 New York: Ecco, 2008.

+8. Gell-Mann, Murray. **The Quark and the Jaguar: Adventures in the Simple and the Complex**.
+New York: W.H.
+Freeman, 1994.

+8. Hawkins, Jeff, and Sandra Blakeslee. **On Intelligence**.
+New York:
+   Times, 2004.

 3. Hidalgo, César A. **Why Information Grows: The Evolution of Order, from Atoms to Economies**.
 2015.

+4. Highfield, Roger. **The Science of Harry Potter: How Magic Really Works**.
+New York: Viking, 2002.

+4. Hoffmann, Banesh. **Relativity and Its Roots**.
+New York, NY: Scientific American, 1983.

+5. Holland, John H. **Emergence: From Chaos to Order**.
+Reading, MA:
+   Addison-Wesley, 1998.

+5. Joyner, David. **Adventures in Group Theory: Rubik's Cube, Merlin's Machine, and Other Mathematical Toys**.
+Baltimore: Johns Hopkins UP, 2002.

 6. Kuhn, Thomas S. **The Structure of Scientific Revolution**.
 Chicago: U of Chicago, 1996.

+7. Mayr, Ernst. **This Is Biology: The Science of the Living World**.
+Cambridge, MA: Belknap of Harvard UP, 1997.

 7. Nowak, Martin A. **Evolutionary Dynamics: Exploring the Equations of Life.** Cambridge: Belknap of Harvard UP, 2006.

 7. Pólya, George. **How to Solve It: A New Aspect of Mathematical Method.**
    Princeton: Princeton UP, 1945.

+8. Ramachandran, V. S. **The Tell-tale Brain: A Neuroscientist's Quest for What Makes Us Human**.
+New York: W.W.
+Norton, 2011.

+9. Smith, John Maynard, and Eörs Szathmáry. **The Origins of Life: From the Birth of Life to the Origin of Language**.
+Oxford: Oxford UP, 1999.

 6. Sporns, Olaf. **Networks of the Brain**.
 Cambridge, MA: MIT, 2011.